schlawiner/fu-rpg-frei-und-universell/05-narrator.md

 If appropriate, players can change one Descriptor between game sessions.
 This alteration should relate in some way to the experiences and story their character just participated in.
 Gear can be changed between sessions at the Narrator’s discretion.

-Wenn es angebracht scheint, können Spielerinnen zwischen Spielsitzungen einen [Deskriptor] ändern.
+Wenn es angebracht scheint, können Spielerinnen zwischen Spielsitzungen einen Beschreiber ändern.
 Diese Änderung sollte in Zusammenhang mit einer zeitnahen Erfahrung aus der Geschichte stehen.
 Ausrüstung kann in Absprache mit der Erzählerin zwischen Sitzungen geändert werden.

 Goals might also change from game session to game session.
 Give players time to consider their goals at the start of each session and let them adjust or change them as necessary.